jjarv001/fmgaRevamp/pages/about.md

 <u> John Jarvis </u>
 <br>
 <br>
 Formerly an engineering technician in the manufacturing industry, John is an expert in statistical analysis and efficiency solutions.
-Also holding a Bachelor's in Computer Science, he's a practicing software developer interested in apply AI and Machine Learning tools to nature.
+Also holding a Bachelor's in Computer Science, he's a practicing software developer interested in apply AI and Machine Learning tools to nature.<br>
-John's farm: Jarvis Harvest
+John's farm: Jarvis Harvest<br>
-Website: Coming soon
+Website: Coming soon<br>
-Email: Coming soon
+Email: Coming soon<br>
 Phone: 804-725-8642

 ## Our Methods